 G. Linux Mint

 1. Linux Mint: ease of use above all.
 Select the right flavour for you!

 2. Burn Linux Mint on a DVD in the right way

 3.1.
-Round off your Linux Mint Cinnamon neatly: do this first NEW!
+Round off your Linux Mint 17 Cinnamon neatly: do this first

 4.1.
 Round off your Linux Mint 13 Xfce neatly: do this first